 Some popular types of content to promote affiliate links are how-to videos, reviews, and unboxing sponsored videos.

-If you do intend to use this marketing tactic, make sure to add a disclaimer stating that you're going to get paid for every purchase made.
+If you intend to use this marketing tactic, make sure to add a disclaimer stating that you're going to get paid for every purchase made.
 You can add it in the description or in the video.

-Selling items, which may get you a million views on YouTube, is one of the most popular methods to generate money on YouTube.
+You can also take advantage of your million views on YouTube by selling items.
+This is one of the most popular methods of generating money on YouTube.

 T-shirts, hats, coffee mugs, and other products with your logo or name on them can be all put up for sale.